 Strangers Are Danger

-Parents and schools have always tried their best to teach children about the danger of strangers, but the evidence still show that kids willingly go with strangers.
+Parents, community centres and schools have long done their best to teach children about the dangers of strangers, yet the research continues to show that youngsters willingly interact with strangers.
 Why?
-Because children are vulnerable!
-In order to reduce your child's vulnerability, you should first of all have basic information about how stranger offenders behave and what makes your child vulnerable.
+Because children are really vulnerable!
+To lessen your child's vulnerability, you should first have a fundamental understanding of how stranger offenders act and what makes your child vulnerable.

-Stranger offenders are people who abduct and/or abuse children they don’t know.
-They see children as objects for their use, because they are weak, helpless, defenseless victims who can easily be manipulated!
-These offenders range from passive exhibitionist to sadistic murderers, but they all act like “nice” people knowing that children are vulnerable creatures.
+Stranger offenders are those who kidnap and/or abuse children they have never met.
+They perceive children as objects to be used since they are vulnerable, helpless, and defenseless victims who can be easily influenced!
+These perpetrators range from passive exhibitionists to vicious murders, but they all present themselves as "good" people, friendly and safe despite the fact that children are vulnerable beings.

-Now that your kids are back to school which makes them out of your sight, it is crucial for you to have a conversation with them about the danger that might be caused by strangers!
+Now that your children are back in school and out of your sight, it is critical that you have a chat with them about the dangers that strangers may pose!

-Teaching children to be afraid of strangers doesn’t work at all!
-When we tell them things like “Don't talk to strangers or get in their car because they might take you away and we’d never see you again”, we scare them without protecting them!
-So instead of using this fear tactic you just have to explain for your child that a stranger is anyone you don't know, and you can't tell if this person is good or bad from his appearance, this is why you should keep yourself safe when there are strangers around you.
+Teaching youngsters to be afraid of strangers is utterly unproductive!
+When we teach kids things like, "Don't talk to strangers or get in their car because they might take you away and we'll never see you again!" we are scaring them rather than protecting them.
+Instead of scaring your youngster, clarify that a stranger is anyone you don't know, and you can't tell if this person is good or bad based on his appearance, which is why you should be cautious when there are strangers around you.

 Safety tips to teach your children:

-- Don’t talk to strangers or take anything from them.
+- Never approach or take anything from strangers.

-- If a stranger grabs you, do everything you can to stop him from pulling you away or dragging you into his car.
-Drop to the ground, kick, hit, bite, and scream.
+- If you are seized by a stranger, do everything you can to prevent him from dragging you away or into a car.
+Scream, kick, hit, bite, and collapse on the ground.